arvindosub/Coursera_Capstone/README.md

-# Coursera_Capstone
+# IBM Data Science_Capstone
-Contains all items for the Data Science Capstone Project Course
+Contains all items for the IBM Data Science Capstone Project Course